xnull-eu/xnull-cleanup-tool/README.md

 ## Installation

-1. Download the latest release from the Releases section
+1. Download the latest setup installer from the Releases section
-2. Extract the files to any location on your computer
-3. **Important**: Add a valid .ico file named "cleanup.ico" to the Resources directory (see Resources/README.txt for details)
+2. Run the installer and follow the installation wizard
+3. Launch XNull Cleanup Tool from the Start Menu or desktop shortcut
-4. Run `XNullCleanup.exe` (Administrator privileges will be requested automatically via Windows UAC)
+4. Administrator privileges will be requested automatically via Windows UAC

-### Icon Setup
-The application requires a custom icon file to display properly in the taskbar:
-- Place a .ico file named "cleanup.ico" in the Resources folder
-- The icon should be at least 32x32 pixels in size
-- You can convert PNG/JPG images to ICO format using online converters

 ## Usage